readmet3xt/Otagon/GITHUB_PAGES_DEPLOYMENT.md

 **Solution**: Check that `base: '/'` is set in `vite.config.ts`

 ### Issue: API Keys Not Working
-**Solution**:
-- Verify Supabase secrets are configured (see VERTEX_AI_SETUP.md)
-- Check GitHub repository secrets are added
+**Solution**: Verify all secrets are added to GitHub repository settings
-- Ensure Vertex AI Edge Function is deployed

 ### Issue: Routing Issues (404 on refresh)
 **Solution**: This is already handled by the workflow.
 The built-in GitHub Pages configuration redirects all routes to `index.html`.